thinktandem/thinktandem.io/src/content/articles/lando-rc2.md

 ### Better Images

-We've rebased a lot of our images on the [Bitnamis](https://hub.docker.com/u/bitnami/) because they are more "local dev" ready.
+We've rebased a lot of our images on [Bitnami's](https://hub.docker.com/u/bitnami/) because they are more "local dev" ready.
 This has provided a bunch of extra stability.

 A downside of this is that [some supported Lando versions](https://docs.devwithlando.io/guides/updating-to-rc2.html#service-versions) have gone away.